 Craig moved to Canada in 2007 from the UK.
 Employment experiences include business administration, financial accounting, auditing, and is also a qualified PGA golf professional, currently a member of the Canadian PGA.

-Andrea Watling, Secretary
+Andrea Watling, Director

 Saint John Regional Foundation